HashLoad/boss/README.md

 ### > Init

-This command initialize a new project.
-Add `-q` or `--quiet` to initialize the boss with default values.
+Initialize a new project and create a `boss.json` file.
+Add `-q` or `--quiet` to skip interactive prompts and use default values.

 ```shell
 boss init